What Causes Migraines

-If you ask your doctor they will correctly tell you the actual cause of migraines is unclear but thought to be the result of abnormal brain activity affecting nerve signals, chemistry and blood flow in the brain.
-They may also rightly point out that there can be a genetic factor, migraines often run in families and gene factors have in fact been isolated by geneticists.
-You doctor will also correctly tell you that there are a number of drugs that were originally developed for conditions like epilepsy and depression that can also relieve migraine attacks.
-The reality is that as far as the provable and measurable science goes this is pretty much all we know.
+If you ask your doctor they will correctly tell you the actual cause of migraines is unclear; but that they are thought to be the result of transient changes in brain chemistry, and blood flow in the brain.
+They may also rightly point out that there can be genetic factors, migraines often run in families.
+Gene factors have in fact been isolated by geneticists.
+Your doctor will also correctly tell you that there are a number of useful drugs that were originally developed for conditions like epilepsy and depression that can also relieve migraine attacks.

+As far as wholesale measurable science goes, the wisdom above is essentially all we know about migraines.
 We are a long long way from knowing ‘scientifically’ what migraines really are ‘made of’.
-Happily, outside of laboratories and scientific journals there is far more to be said about the management of migraine headaches.
+Happily, outside of laboratories and scientific journals, in the real world, there is far more to be said about the management of migraine headaches.

 Migraines And The Musculoskeletal System

-A better known example of ‘referred pain’ is sciatica or sciatic pain.
+A better-known example of ‘referred pain’ is sciatica or sciatic pain.
 Most people know that sciatic pain is felt in the back of the leg but usually is actually coming from a problem deep inside the lower spine or pelvis.

 Migraines And The ‘Emotional System’

-The perspective humbly offered here is that they have overlooked what may be a ‘causative’ factor as opposed to a ‘triggering factor’.
-The reason we believe this is that we have seen so many people find that their migraine goes away with a shift in the emotional pattern or a shift in the neck tension.
-There is a world of difference between a cause and a trigger, tennis triggers heart attacks afterall but it doesn’t cause heart attacks, that’s the the job of heart disease.
+The perspective humbly offered here is that emotional patterns may be a ‘causative’ factor in migraines as opposed to a ‘triggering factor’.
+The reason we believe this is that we have seen so many people find that their migraine goes away with a shift in the emotional pattern or a shift in neck tension.
+There is a world of difference between a cause and a trigger, tennis triggers heart attacks after all but it doesn’t cause heart attacks, that’s the job of heart disease.

-Migraines And Food
+Migraines And The Digestive System

-There is however another ‘layer’ of food based migraine triggers that are not as severe These are distinguished and defined as those that the migraine sufferer can return to consuming once they have resolved some of their other physical and sometimes emotional issues.
+There is however another type of food-based migraine triggers that are ‘non-severe’.These are distinguished and defined by those foods a migraine sufferer can return to consuming once they have resolved some of their other physical (and sometimes emotional) issues.

-If you want to read more on foods that trigger migraines you can read about them our migraine triggers page here.
+If you want to read more on foods that trigger migraines you can read about them on our migraine triggers page here.